glowkeeper/booleanIteration/README.md

-# booleanIteration
+# Boolean Iteration

-Lecure on Loops and Iteration for Boolean
+Lecture on Loops and Iteration for [Boolean](https://boolean.co.uk/).